-Do you want to grow further in Jerol as a project leader?
-Then our three-day training Project Leadership is something for you.
-During this training we devote attention to your personal leadership style.
-After all, your leadership must ensure that the project becomes a success.
-In This training you learn to convey ideas convincingly.
-This way you can inspire and motivate your team members.
-You learn to get the most out of people and recognize individual qualities.
+Do you want to grow further in your role as project leader?
+Then our three-day training course Project Leadership is for you.
+During this training we pay attention to your personal leadership style.
+After all, your leadership must ensure that the project is a success.
+In this training you will learn to convincingly convey ideas.
+This way you can enthuse and motivate your team members.
+In addition, you learn to bring out the best in people and to recognize individual qualities.
 Attention is also paid to the contact with the client: how do you ensure that this is as effective as possible?
-After following the training you will know how to become the most important force in the team and stay!Link
+After attending the training you will know how to become and remain the most important force in the team!Link

 Life is what happens to you, while you're busy making other plans. – John Lennon

 The time slips but often through our fingers.
 However, we usually do not necessarily have to spend more time, because there are always 24 hours in one day.
 However, We would like to have more grip on our time.
 With these practical and direct practicable tips you will certainly succeed!